 After 2009 I changed career paths and pursued a technical degree in high-end automotive repair.
 I graduated top of class in 2011 before working professionally for almost three years in different New York based BMW repair facilities.
 Over time I realized it wasn’t for me and in early 2014 I quit and recommitted myself to art.
-I love the culture and vitality of the arts community in New York and miss it tremendously.

 William Patrick Armstrong Evergreen, Alabama Copyright © 2016 All Rights Reserved